petrovic-katarina/recipe_book_angular_project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Note
+You can find the application on the link: https://ng-course-recipe-book-ba940.web.app/auth You can use this email and password to login to see all the recipes:
+username: testlogin@test.com
+password: testlogin